 Minors can’t open a bank by themselves.
 They need you, and you’ll need a few things to get the ball rolling.

-We’ve created this article with everything you’ll need to learn how to open a bank account for a minor, what to look for in a bank account, what they can use it for, and what steps are needed!
+And that’s precisely what we’ll discuss today.
+We’ll review everything you need to learn how to open a bank account for a minor, what to look for in a child’s bank account, what your kid can use that account for, and other vital details.

 What Do I Need to Open a Bank Account for My Child?

-A minor might be interested in opening a bank account, but their parents or legal guardians will need to open it for them and list themselves as joint owners.
+A minor might be interested in opening a bank account, but their parents or legal guardians will need to open it for them and list themselves as joint checking account or joint savings account owners.
 The steps will vary depending on the financial institution.